Use Smoked Rattan Reed to Repair Wicker

 Smoked round rattan reed coils

-Staining and blending the color match is made much easier a job by using the darker, smoked reed to begin with.
-Can you see in the photos how well the smoked reed is blending with the original stained part on this lovely Victorian wicker chair that I’m repairing?
+Using the darker, smoked reed makes staining and blending the color match much easier.
+Can you see in the photos how well the smoked reed blends with the original stained part on this lovely Victorian wicker chair that I’m repairing?

 RELATED: Need to buy some of that smoked reed?
 Check out all the businesses on my